 4) Invite Friends

 Friends are your first great resource to get things going.
 Facebook and email will most likely be your best ways to connect with friends and ask them to follow you on Pinterest.

 Now that your boards are filled with a nice assortment of quality pins, you're ready to start attracting your fellow pinners.
-The best way to start is to search Pinterest again, hunting for boards with the same titles as the boards you have already created.
-Make it a goal to follow your fellow pinners daily.
-Some marketers follow 500 pinners a day.
+Searching Pinterest for boards with the same titles as the boards you're already created is a great place to start.
+Make it a goal to follow pinners every day.
+About 5% will follow you back.